alexharri/website/posts/jsdoc-as-an-alternative-typescript-syntax.md

 let foo;
 ```

-Though that can get quite verbose for long module paths and type names.
+That can get quite verbose for long module paths and type names.
 You can instead import types via the `@import` tag [introduced in TypeScript 5.5][import_tag]:

 [import_tag]: https://devblogs.microsoft.com/typescript/announcing-typescript-5-5/#the-jsdoc-@import-tag